dlu-ch/dlb/doc/index.rst

     import dlb.cmd
     ...

-    # Restrict paths to ones without spaces, usable on Windows and Posix systems.
-    # The attempt to construct a Path object for a path violating these restriction leads to an exception.
-    class Path(dlb.fs.PosixPath, dlb.fs.WindowsPath, dlb.fs.NonSpacePath): pass
+    class Path(dlb.fs.PosixPath, dlb.fs.WindowsPath, dlb.fs.NonSpacePath): pass   # (a)

-    class Compiler(CppCompilerGcc):
-        WARNINGS = ('all', )
+    class Compiler(CppCompilerGcc): WARNINGS = ['all']                            # (b)
     class Linker(StaticLinkerGcc): pass

-    class Context(dlb.cmd.Context):
-        PROPAGATED_ENVS = ('PATH', )
+    class Context(dlb.cmd.Context): PROPAGATED_ENVS = ['PATH']

-    # A context object describes how subprocesses (e.g. the compiler) are started and
-    # how they interact with the environment (e.g. which environment variables they see).
-    # A context object also stores the state of inputs and outputs, which are used to determine
-    # whether a run is necessary or not.
-    context = Context()
+    context = Context()                                                           # (c)

-    # Compile all '.cpp' files in directory 'src/X/' and its subdirectories into object files:
-    object_files = []
+    object_files = [                                                              # (d)
-    for p in Path('src/X/').list(filter=r'\.cpp$'):
-        if not p.native.is_dir():
-            # Compiling also means: find and all included files and store them as inputs for future executions.
-            # run() runs the compiler only if not all outputs exist or if an input or the context has changed.
-            c = Compiler(source_file=p, object_file=Path('build/out/' + p + '.o')).run_in(context)
+       Compiler(source_file=p, object_file=Path('build/out/' + p + '.o')).run_in(context).object_file
-            object_files.append(c.object_file)

-    # Link these object files into an executable file:
+       for p in Path('src/X/').list(filter=r'\.cpp$') if not p.is_dir() ]

     l = Linker(object_files=object_files, executable_file=Path('build/out/example')).run_in(context)
-    print('Size:', l.executable_file.native.stat().st_size, 'B')
+    print('Size:', l.executable_file.native.stat().st_size, 'B')                  # (e)

+Explanation:

+a.
+Restrict paths to ones without spaces, usable on Windows and Posix systems.
+    The attempt to construct such a ``Path`` object for a path violating these restrictions leads to an exception.

+    This is useful to enforce portability where necessary.

+#.
+Configure some tools of the toolchain by subclassing and redefining attributes.

+#.
+Configure and create a context object.

+    A context object describes how subprocesses (e.g. the compiler) are started and how they interact with the environment (e.g. which environment variables they see).
+    A context object also stores the state of inputs and outputs, which are used to determine whether a run is necessary or not.

+#.
+Compile all ``.cpp`` files in directory ``src/X/`` and its subdirectories into object files.

+    Compiling also means: find and all included files and store them as inputs for future executions. run() runs the compiler only if not all outputs exist or if an input or the context has changed.

+#.
+Link these object files into an executable file and output its file size.

 .. _Make: https://en.wikipedia.org/wiki/Make_%28software%29